brianhigh/computing_bootcamp/R/databases.md

 Exercise #1:

 Create the `arrests` table in SQLite and query it as described in our PostgreSQL example.
-Extra credit: Run the top-ten ramking query from the `sqlite3` command-line utility.
+Extra credit: Run the top-ten ranking query from the `sqlite3` command-line utility.

 Exercise #2: